Child Support

 Deviating From Virginia’s Child Support Guidelines

-Some of the other factors the court may consider in a request to deviate from Virginia’s child support guidelines are the special needs of your child resulting from a physical or emotional condition and the standard of living for the child established during the parents’ marriage or relationship.
+The court may also consider special needs resulting from a physical or emotional condition and the standard of living the child experienced during the parents’ marriage or relationship when evaluating deviations.

 Understanding Child Support Modifications